 The Polar Bears program (formally Racing Bears) is offered by coach’s invitation to athletes aged 13&14 (as of December 31st). who have biathlon experience and want to participate in the Québec Cup races.
 Polar Bears participants are required to bring their own “biathlon arm cuff” for shooting practices.For more information contact email@example.com

 Learning and mastering of biathlon skills will take place in weekly training sessions starting mid-september and ending mid-March.
-Training sessions will run Sundays, from noon to 1:30 p.m.
+Refer to our program description page for this year’s training schedule.

 Our goal with this program is to improve the abilities of athletes for the sport of biathlon with focused shooting practices.
 For the skiing portion, registration with the Track Attack Midgets or Nordic Race ski program is required for Polar Bears.

 Race Fees (Winter only): Athletes participating in Coupe Québec races will pay club race fees of +/-300$/weekend.
 These fees will cover accommodations, meals, and transportation costs.
 Race registration fees (+/-45$) will need to be paid separately by the participants.